 Learn more about the faculty's clinical expertise and research

 In the first year of fellowship each fellow is assigned an advisor (who is also a member of the Fellowship Steering Committee) to aid in the selection of preceptors for the research training years.
-Faculty preceptors are chosen from Memorial Sloan Kettering Cancer Center, The Rockefeller University, and Weill Cornell Medical College.
+Faculty preceptors are chosen from Memorial Sloan Kettering, Rockefeller University, and Weill Cornell Medical College.
 These faculty members are independent clinical and/or laboratory investigators with proven records of accomplishment.
-By the end of the first year, each fellow/preceptor pair proposes a research proposal that targets either intensive training in laboratory research or the design and execution of clinical trials during the second and third years of subspecialty training.
+By the end of the first year, each fellow/preceptor pair submits a research proposal that targets either intensive training in laboratory research or the design and execution of clinical trials during the second and third years of subspecialty training.

 Clinical Research Training

-The Department of Medicine provides strong support for clinical trials research training.
-Research nurses administer chemotherapy and monitor toxicity of patients on clinical trials.
-A single pharmacy controls all conventional and research drugs, and the process for review and safety of chemotherapy administration at Memorial Sloan Kettering is considered one of the most stringent in the nation.
-All clinical research data are maintained on the institution’s clinical research database (CRDB) maintained by the Department of Biostatistics and Epidemiology.
-Research study assistants (RSAs) and biostatistical support are provided by the preceptor for data management and analysis for all protocols in the Department of Medicine.
-The Clinical Chemistry and Hematology laboratories are computerized; patient data are directly downloaded to the CRDB.
-Dedicated space and computer access to all clinical information and databases are provided for RSAs and trainees.
-The Memorial Hospital inpatient floors, Adult Day Hospital, and Outpatient Chemotherapy Units contain pharmacy satellite units, and provide full-time nursing, administrative and pharmacy staff, to create the ideal setting for the conduct of investigational protocols.
+The Department of Medicine provides strong support for training in clinical research and the implementation of clinical trials.
+Patients on protocol are co-managed by research nurses, research study assistants, and pharmacists, who provide support for ongoing clinical trials.
+This team, in collaboration with the trainee, is responsible for administering chemotherapy, monitoring toxicities, providing biostatistical and data management support, and distributing study medications.
+All clinical research data are maintained on the institution’s electronic Clinical Research Database (CRDB), maintained by the Department of Biostatistics and Epidemiology.
+Dedicated space and computer access to all clinical information and databases are provided for research study associates and trainees.
+The Memorial Hospital inpatient floors, Adult Day Hospital, and Outpatient Chemotherapy Units contain pharmacy satellite units and full-time nursing, administrative, and pharmacy staff, and provide an ideal setting for the conduct of investigational protocols.

 Laboratory Research Training

-Fellows engaged in advanced laboratory research training work as active members of their mentor’s laboratory.
-The mentor meets regularly with the trainee to supervise ongoing work.
-The trainee is integrated into the larger research community, which includes the Louis V. Gerstner, Jr. Graduate School of Biomedical Sciences, Memorial Sloan Kettering Cancer Center; the Weill Cornell Graduate School of Medical Sciences, conducted conjointly between Memorial Sloan Kettering Cancer Center and Weill Cornell Medical College; and the Tri-Institutional MD/PhD Program sponsored collectively by the Sloan Kettering Institute, The Rockefeller University, and Weill Cornell Medical College.
-Vigorous scientific dialogue among staff scientists and research trainees from Memorial Sloan Kettering and neighboring institutions is promoted through an active calendar of lectures, seminars, and visits by distinguished scientists.
+Each fellow intending to pursue a career in laboratory research begins a minimum two-year period in the laboratory of his or her mentor starting in the second year.
+During this time, mentors supervise implementation and completion of the goals outlined in their fellow’s research proposals.
+Research fellows collaborate closely with members of the larger tri-institutional research community, including the Louis V. Gerstner, Jr. Graduate School of Biomedical Sciences, the Graduate School of Medical Sciences conducted conjointly between Memorial Sloan Kettering and Weill Cornell Medical College, and the Tri-Institutional MD/PhD Program sponsored collectively by the Sloan Kettering Institute, The Rockefeller University, and Weill Cornell Medical College.
+As part of their ongoing research education, fellows attend and participate in an active calendar of lectures, seminars, and research consortiums.
+They are also encouraged to attend selected conferences (e.g., AACR/ASCO workshops, Keystone conferences, Cold Spring Harbor conferences) to interact with other research investigators and further their scientific education.
 Training in research ethics, trial regulatory requirements, biostatistics, research methodology, and data computerization is provided both by the Tri-Institutional Ethics Program and Memorial Sloan Kettering programs.

-The Clinical Research Methodology Curriculum is a one-year research training curriculum available for all fellows in the fellowship program.
-This didactic curriculum provides a fundamental core of didactic lectures, interactive seminars, Web-based programs, and workshops necessary for the training of future clinical investigators dedicated to academic careers in biomedical research.
+The Certificate Program in Clinical Investigation (CPCI) is a one-year research training curriculum available for all fellows in the fellowship program.
+This didactic curriculum provides a fundamental core of lectures, interactive seminars, Web-based programs, and workshops necessary for the training of future clinical investigators dedicated to academic careers in biomedical research.
 The one-year curriculum is conducted simultaneously with subspecialty clinical research training overseen by each fellow’s mentor.
-In addition to Memorial Sloan Kettering faculty, the curriculum includes state-of-the-art seminars presented by outside speakers on related subjects in clinical research education.
-All participating faculty are experts in their respective fields and have distinguished records of accomplishment.
-The curriculum includes course work in each the following areas: Biostatistics in Clinical Research; Drug and Medical Device Development from Pre-Clinical Testing to FDA Approval; Clinical Research in Outcomes Analysis, Psychometric Measurements, Clinical Genetics, Biological Markers, Early Detection, Epidemiology, and Chemoprevention; Conducting Clinical Investigations: Ethical Conduct, Regulations Involving Human Subject Research, Data Management, Reporting Responsibilities, Institutional Oversight, and Conflict of Interest; and Institutional and Cooperative Group Clinical Trials: Trial Designs, Correlative Sciences, Ethical Considerations, and Regulatory Oversights.
+The curriculum includes coursework in each of the following areas: Biostatistics in Clinical Research; Drug and Medical Device Development from Pre-Clinical Testing to FDA Approval; Clinical Research in Outcomes Analysis, Psychometric Measurements, Clinical Genetics, Biological Markers, Early Detection, Epidemiology, and Chemoprevention; Conducting Clinical Investigations: Ethical Conduct, Regulations Involving Human Subject Research, Data Management, Reporting Responsibilities, Institutional Oversight, and Conflict of Interest; and Institutional and Cooperative Group Clinical Trials: Trial Designs, Correlative Sciences, Ethical Considerations, and Regulatory Oversights.

 Research opportunities for trainees in the Medical Oncology/Hematology Fellowship Program parallel the programmatic research areas at the Sloan Kettering Institute.